jrief/django-formset/docs/source/installation.rst

 	EcmaScript-ES2020, or later.
 These browsers are Chrome 94+, Edge 94+, Firefox 93+, Safari 15+
 	and Opera 81+.
 In the rare occasion that you have to support a legacy browser, choose an appropriate target from the TypeScript build options and recompile the sources.

+If you're wondering where **django-formset** keeps the styles for all the widgets it provides, then here is a short explanation: **django-formset** relies on the styling definitions of the underlying CSS framework rather than imposing their own styles on each component shipped with this library.
+These styles are extracted from the existing HTML elements such as ``<input>``, ``<select>``, etc.
+They then are applied to the custom elements of the web components.
+This is why this library adopts itself to the given CSS framework without the need to provide a dedicated style sheet.